-Since its inception, TAP has received generous support from the following organizations:
+Since its inception, NIET has received generous support from the following organizations:

 Milken Family Foundation

 The Milken Family Foundation was established by brothers Lowell and Michael Milken in 1982 with the mission to discover and advance inventive and effective ways of helping people help themselves and those around them lead productive and satisfying lives.
 The Foundation advances this mission primarily through its work in education and medical research.

 Lowell Milken Family Foundation